Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Line seven reinforces line six—anaphora is used, repeated use of words (And)—humans cannot help but stain and mark out their territories, iambic beats returning, alliteration very strong smudge/shares/smell/soil as enjambment once again continues the sense into line eight.

 Line eight reaffirms that once industrialised humans have got their hold on nature, not much good can come out of the earth.
 The soil is bare and the many feet that have trammeled have no feeling left - they're shod, like horses are shod.

 So, the speaker has given the reader a clear picture of the world.
 God's great positive energy flows throughout, energising, invigorating, whilst humankind is busy polluting and undermining.

 Lines 9 - 14

-As the sun rises, the speaker acknowledges the presence of the christian Holy Ghost, the active force of God, without flesh or known body, third member of the Godhead.
+As the sun rises, the speaker acknowledges the presence of the Christian Holy Ghost, the active force of God, without flesh or known body, the third member of the Godhead.

 Lines thirteen and fourteen detail this final image, that of a bird-like entity protecting and warming the nest (and nestlings) that is the earth.

 The last line is typical Hopkins—alliteration world/with/warm/wings and broods/breast/bright providing a wealth of sound carried on varied sprung rhythm.
 Earth's renewal is guaranteed and no amount of smudge and smell can thwart this mystical process.

 "God's Grandeur" is an Italian or Petrarchan sonnet, being split into an octave (8 lines) and a sestet (6 lines).
 The octave and sestet are end rhymed and the rhyme scheme is: abbaabba cdcdcd.

 Traditionally the octave is a proposal or introduction, of an argument or idea, and the sestet then becomes the development of, or conclusion to, the octave.
 This shift in sense is known as the turn or volta (in Italian).